stdlib/utils.templates/templates/slack/_files/README.md

 ### Usage

-This function will delegate incoming commands to their appropriate handler, which can be placed in `functions/events/TYPE.js` or `functions/events/TYPE/__main__.js` as these are functionally equivalent.
+This function will delegate incoming events to their appropriate handler, which can be placed in `functions/events/TYPE.js` or `functions/events/TYPE/__main__.js` as these are functionally equivalent.
 If there is a subtype involved, `functions/events/TYPE/SUBTYPE.js` or `functions/events/TYPE/SUBTYPE/__main__.js`